 - Deadly Premonition.
 Zach's hair turned from brown to white upon witnessing the dead of both of his parents and being attacked by Kaysen.
 His hair, as well as scar, are hidden throughout the whole game as the players play through the viewpoint of his second personality, York, who selectively omits these two changes to Zach's appearance.

-- In Warcraft 3 Arthas' hair goes white after his experiences in Northrend, though it's not entirely clear if it was the result of the magical influence of Frostmourne or simply stress, obsession and trauma combined with frigid weather.
+- In Warcraft 3, Arthas' hair goes white after his experiences in Northrend, though it's not entirely clear if it was the result of the magical influence of Frostmourne, the stress, obsession and trauma combined with frigid weather that he endured to get that weapon, or that he in fact died at some point during this excursion and became a Death Knight.

 - This is actually inverted in Last Scenario, when a blond character's hair turns black after prolonged exposure to a harmful magical substance.